Revisionist school of Islamic studies: Suspicious similarities in content

 "traitor who, ... points out a weak spot in the city's fortification to the Muslim besiegers; a celebration in the city which diverts the attention of the besieged; then a few assault troops who scale the walls, ... a shout of 'Allahu akbar!' ... from the assault troops as a sign that they have entered the town; the opening of one of the gates from inside, and the onslaught of the entire army."

-Revisionists found this unlikely, and in one instance of where an Islamic account could be compared with that of a non-Muslim (the conquest of the island of Arwad, 3 km off the Syrian coast, in 29 A.H/650 CE, chronicled by Theophilus of Edessa), the two differed to an "extraordinary extent" and were "irreconcilable".
+Revisionists found this unlikely, and in one instance of where an Islamic account could be compared with that of a non-Muslim one (the conquest of the island of Arwad, 3 km off the Syrian coast, in 29 A.H/650 CE, chronicled by Theophilus of Edessa), the two differed to an "extraordinary extent" and were "irreconcilable".